Pro Bono Publico (For the Good of the Public)

 2014: On Nov.
 24, by administrative order, Chief Justice Jorge Labarga established the Florida Commission on Access to Civil Justice to study the unmet civil legal needs of disadvantaged, low-income and moderate-income Floridians.
 The commission was the result of efforts by the chief justice, Florida Bar President Gregory W. Coleman and The Florida Bar Foundation.
 The 27-member commission included leaders from the three branches of Florida government, The Florida Bar, The Florida Bar Foundation, civil legal aid providers, the business community and other stakeholders.

 2016: The Florida Legal Access Gateway (FLAG) — an online system aimed at eventually helping anyone with any size legal issue — was launched at the Bar’s Fall Meeting.
-The Florida Bar was actively involved in the creation of the gateway.
-(For more information, see “Increasing Role of Information Technology” below.)

 2016: At its July meeting, the Bar’s Board of Governors unanimously approved and forwarded to the Supreme Court rule amendments allowing inactive Bar members, retired judges and law professors to handle pro bono cases as “emeritus” lawyers.
 The amendments were recommended by the Florida Commission on Access to Civil Justice and were drafted by the Bar’s Standing Committee on Pro Bono Legal Services.
 Under the existing rule, emeritus attorneys may be only those retired from The Florida Bar or other state bars.
 The amendments expand the category to include inactive Bar members, retired judges in Florida or other U.S. jurisdictions, current or former full-time law professors at ABA-accredited law schools, and authorized house counsel as defined by Bar rules.
 Emeritus attorneys handle pro bono matters only through legal aid agencies.
 Under current rules, there are 46 emeritus attorneys; the changes could increase that number to about 3,500.
 As of March 2017, the Supreme Court still was considering the proposed amendments.